Attorney

 Kimbrell Hines

-Kimbrell lives in the greater Tampa area with her two Australian shepherds.
-If she is not in the office, Kimbrell can probably be found at a barn or horse competition.
+Based in the greater Tampa area, Kimbrell lives with her Australian Shepherd.
+Outside the office, she can most often be found at the barn or at a horse show.

 • University of Florida Levin College of Law, J.D., 2020